How does SEO work?

 It’s actually a finely tuned and intelligently selected list of the websites which Google (or any other search engine) believe to be most relevant to the search.
 They should also be the most trustworthy, most important and most useful to the person doing the search and provide a solution to the problem, in this case, those hot flushes.

 This doesn’t happen by accident.
 It takes cleverly designed algorithms to do the hard work and decide what is useful, and what isn’t.

 How highly you rank in the search results depends on these algorithms that we’ve just mentioned.
 If your content contains many of the features which the algorithms deem important, the higher up the list of search results you will appear and the more likely you are to be seen.
 But be patient, it takes time for the search engines to index and list new pages!

 There are two main types of SEO: On-page SEO and Off-page SEO.

 What is On-page SEO?

 On-page SEO refers to the factors on your website which affect your ranking.
 This includes (but not limited to):

 - Up-to-date, unique content.
 Blog posts are a great SEO tool, enabling fresh, well organised and unique content.
-Have a look at our blog writing services.
+Contact us to discuss our blog writing services.

 - The quality of your copy